 Navigating The Newly-Wed Stage

 The first year of Marriage is often known as “the wet cement year,” because it is the time when couples learn to figure out how to live as partners without getting stuck and without developing bad habits that might trap them later.
-Here are some good patterns and ways of being together that should continue for the rest of your marriage:

 Put God First.